Gurenax/salesforce-training-notes/README.md

 - As a salesforce professional, this is my journey as I transition into this new ecosystem.
 - I found it really helpful to keep notes and save links to useful trailhead content.
 - I believe this can be very useful during implementation as it saves you time from plowing through trailhead content.
-- I hope this can be useful to someone else and not just me.
+- I hope this can be useful to someone else!

 ## Contents
 ### CRM Essentials